timching/Sylius/UPGRADE-2.0.md

 ### Migrations

 Doctrine migrations have been regenerated, meaning all previous migration files have been removed and their content is now in a single migration file.
 To apply the new migration and get rid of the old entries run migrations as usual:

 ```bash
     bin/console doctrine:migrations:migrate --no-interaction
 ```

-### PHP 8.2 support
+### PHP support

-Sylius 2.0 comes with a bump of minimum PHP version to 8.2.
+Sylius 2.0 comes with a bump of minimum supported PHP version to 8.2.

 ### Symfony support